 There are a range of initiatives which provide confidence to customers with the aim of improving fleet road safety across the UK.
 Attending a Safe Urban Driving course is now becoming a requirement for many of these industry initiatives.

-Our Safe Urban Driving course will fulfil requirements of certain clients in their Work Related Road Risk (WRRR) contract clauses and those construction companies which are signed up to the Construction Logistics and Cyclist Safety (CLOCS) standard.
+Our Safe Urban Driving course will fulfil requirements of certain clients in their Work Related Road Risk (WRRR) contract clauses and those construction companies which are signed up to the Construction Logistics and Community Safety (CLOCS) standard.
 Our courses also meet the Fleet Operator Recognition Scheme (FORS) requirement which states that operators undergo approved progressive training.